thunderbird89/esf/stories/story-knock-knock.md

 > "Boarding team maintains control of *Crimson Fang*.
 Weapons are operational but shields are offline.
 Current position is defensible but vessel cannot maneuver aggressively without risk of destruction."

-> "Understood. *Vanguard*, *Sentinel*—continue pressure on the *Wrath of Dominion*.
+> "Understood. *Vanguard*, *Sentinel* - continue pressure on the *Wrath of Dominion*.
 Don't let that carrier sustain it unopposed.
 Corvettes, continue harassment operations against the screening elements.
 Talons, maintain fighter superiority and look for opportunities against the carrier."

 A pause, then Captain Anderson's voice from *Vanguard*.